AnatoliManolidou/Computer-Architecture-Project/First_part/README.md

 b)What are your comments about the above results?

-  We can see that when we used the MinorCPU type the simulation needed less time to execute than when we used TimingSimpleCPU.
-That comes from the fact that MinorCPU is based on pipelining and TimingSimpleCPU processes instructions sequentially.
+  We can see that when we used the `MinorCPU` type the simulation needed less time to execute than when we used `TimingSimpleCPU`.
+That comes from the fact that `MinorCPU` is based on pipelining and `TimingSimpleCPU` processes instructions sequentially.

 b)Run new simulations for the above types of CPUs using different CPU frequency and memory type.

 * Changing the frequency of the CPU

-  For MinorCPU i used the following command:
+  For `MinorCPU` the following command was used:

   ```bash
   ./build/ARM/gem5.opt -d fib_results_minor_freq configs/example/se.py --cpu-type=MinorCPU --cpu-clock=0.7GHz --caches -c tests/test-progs/fibonacci/fib
   ```

-  So by changing the frequency into 7GHz, i noticed that the sim_seconds got a higher value (previously it was equal to 0.000036 seconds).
+  So by changing the frequency to 7GHz, i noticed that the sim_seconds got a higher value (previously it was equal to 0.000036 seconds).
 Specifically

   ```bash
   sim_seconds                                  0.000053                       # Number of seconds simulated
   ```
   That makes sense since by lowering the clock speed of the CPU, more time is needed in order for the simulation to execute.

-  For MinorCPU i used the following command:
+  For `MinorCPU` the following command was used:

   ```bash
     ./build/ARM/gem5.opt -d fib_results_timing__freq configs/example/se.py --cpu-type=TimingSimpleCPU --cpu-clock=0.7GHz --caches -c tests/test-progs/fibonacci/fib